wunderwuzzi23/blog/content/posts/2020/husky-ai-building-the-machine-learning-model.md

 ### Training and validation data

-The way the images are stored is typically in dedicated folders for training and validation, and also according to there label.
-This makes it easier later, because ML frameworks can use the "folder name" as the label for the image.
-This is one of these typically pre-processing steps, where get all the ducks, aehm, dogs in a row.
+Images are typically stored in dedicated folders for training and validation sets, and according to there label.
+This makes it easier later on because ML frameworks can use the "folder name" as the label for images.
+This is one of these typically pre-processing steps, where we get all the ducks, aehm, huskies in a row.

 For instance, I have the following directory structure for images: